Compensation for injustice committed in the National Socialist era

-In 2011, 39,000 pensions were still being paid under the Compensation Act totalling some 320 million euros (funded 50:50 by the Federation and the Länder (federal states)).
+In 2013, some 32,000 pensions were still being paid under the Compensation Act totalling some 270 million euros (funded 50:50 by the Federation and the Länder (federal states) with a special arrangement for Berlin).
 These pensions will be paid for the rest of the beneficiary or surviving spouse’s life.

 Agreement with Israel